Skip to main content

 Key takeaways:

-• Menopause is a life transition where your periods slow down and stop.
+• Menopause is a life transition when your periods slow down and stop.
+It comes with a lot of physical and emotional changes that go beyond your menstrual cycle.

 • Mood symptoms — including anxiety — are common before, during, and after menopause.